Geography of Uganda

-Uganda is located in eastern Africa, west of Kenya, south of South Sudan, east of the Democratic Republic of the Congo, and north of Rwanda and Tanzania.
-While much of its border is lakeshore, Uganda is landlocked with no access to the sea but it is a fertile and well-watered country that consists of many lakes and rivers including the largest, Lake Victoria.
-As the country sits in the heart of the Great Lakes region, and is surrounded by three of them, Lake Edward and Lake Albert.
+Uganda is located in Eastern Africa, West of Kenya, South of South Sudan, East of the Democratic Republic of the Congo, and North of Rwanda and Tanzania.
+While much of its border is on lakeshores, Uganda is landlocked with no access to the sea port but it is a fertile and well-watered country that consists of many lakes and rivers including the largest, Lake Victoria.
+The country sits in the heart of the Great Lakes region, with Lake Edward, Lake George and Lake Albert on its Western border, Lake Kyoga in the Eastern part of Uganda.
+It is found in Central Saharan Africa and receives reliable rainfall throughout the year.
+Rivers are River Nile the longest river in Africa, River Kagera, River Katonga, River Semiliki and River Sezibwa.

-The climate is tropical and is generally rainy with two dry seasons (December to February, June to August).
-While the northeast of the country is semiarid.
+The climate is tropical and equatorial as well with two dry spells (December to February, June to August).
+While the Northeast of the country is semiarid and Districts falling prey include Moroto, Kabong, Nakapiripiriti, Karenga.
 The terrain of Uganda mostly consist of plateaus surrounded by a rim of mountains including the Rwenzori mountain range.
-Notable national parks include Bwindi, Rwenzori Mountains, Kibale and Mgahinga National Park.
+Notable national parks include Bwindi, Rwenzori Mountains which has snow on its peak, Margherita, Kibale, Mgahinga National Park, Mount Elgon National game Park, Kidepo National game Park and Queen Elizabeth National game Park, with thick forests to modify climate and to mention; Uganda's plant cover is Savannah.However, Forests also act as a source of Herbal Medicine.

+Some geographical places like Jinja and Kapchorwa have water Springs like Muchsion falls, Bujagali falls, karuma falls and Sipii falls that aids Hydro Electric Power Generation and to cite out; Bujagali falls generates 5 MW that is exported to our physically disadvantaged neighbourhood in the names Rwanda and Burundi.

 Inselbergs are common features in the geography of Uganda.
 The inselbergs are commonly made of granite, sometimes of gneiss and never of amphibolite or volcanic rock.
 Protruding quartzite hills tend to form ridges rather than "true inselbergs".